viresh-ratnakar/exolve/README.md

 - The solving order of the clues.
 This may be useful info for setters to learn.
-I also find "how many did I solve in the first pass?" to be a pretty good metric of how difficult a crossword is, and that can be inferred from the solving ordered.
+I also find "how many did I solve in the first pass?" to be a pretty good metric of how difficult a crossword is, and that can be inferred from the solving order.
 This is ON by default.
 - The solution entered.
 This is ON by default.
 - The time at which the clue was solved.
 This is OFF by default.